 Let’s talk about Lamictal withdrawal symptoms, what the drug is used for and what you might experience if you should decide to quit taking the drug.
-Lamictal (Lamotrigine) is a drug used in the medical industry to help with bipolar disorder and epilepsy symptoms.
+Lamictal (Lamotrigine) is a drug used in the medical industry to help with bipolar disorder and epilepsy indications.
 In fact, most patients can tolerate it fairly well, but over time some people find that the side effects are brutal.
 And, 5%-10% experience rashes or unbearable side effects like aseptic meningitis, fever, fatigue, nausea, anxiety, or seizures.
 And, in most cases, the side effects outrank the benefits of taking it.
 With side effects like this, people find themselves wanting to stop taking Lamotrigine.
-However, there are Lamictal withdrawal symptoms associated with that as well.
+In fact, the discontinuation of this drug is not easy.
 Call us at 844-284-4817 for more info.

 Lamictal Withdrawal Symptoms

 What to expect when you stop taking Lamictal can be determined by a few factors.
 Also, these factors determine the answer to the question: Lamictal withdrawal how long does it last?
-Things like how long you have taken the drug, the dosage at which you took it and whether you quit cold turkey or not are the factors to consider.
+Things like how long you have taken the drug, the dosage at which you took it (Lamotrigine 25 mg, 50 mg, 150 mg, or 200 mg).
+And whether you quit cold turkey or not are the factors to consider.
 As well as how your system reacts to things of this nature.
 Some people will experience very little while others could feel like they are going through a horrible experience.

 Drug Weaning Factors